© ThisIsJulia Photography

 The waxworks museum on Spielbudenplatz has been open for over 130 years and it is well worth a visit!
 Here you can meet everyone from Albert Einstein to Thomas Gottschalk to Udo Lindenberg and numerous other waxwork personalities.

-Experience the fascinating world between wax and reality!
-The Panoptikum in Hamburg is Germany's oldest wax museum, and its popular wax figures have been captivating visitors for generations.
-Then as now, the family business carries on the tradition with care and dedication.
-But it remains true: similarity is no coincidence.
-It's a form of art!
+Experience the fascination between wax and reality!
+The Panoptikum in Hamburg is Germany's oldest wax museum and has been captivating visitors for generations thanks to its remarkable wax figures.
+The family business continues to uphold the tradition of the museum with dedication and care.
+Because the following still applies: resemblance is no coincidence.
+But art!

-For over 100 years, since 1879 to be exact, a special wax museum has fascinated young and old alike; the Panoptikum in Hamburg located on Spielbudenplatz is Germany's oldest and largest wax museum.
-A world of wax is presented here in an area of more than 700 square metres, captivating visitors both young and old.
+For more than 100 years, since 1879 to be precise, a wax museum of a special kind has been fascinating visitors young and old: the Panoptikum in Hamburg on Spielbudenplatz, Germany's oldest and largest wax museum.
+Covering an area of more than 700 square metres, it presents a world of wax that captivates visitors of all ages.
+Two new megastars have also been added: Taylor Swift and Ed Sheeran, enriching the Panoptikum with further internationally acclaimed personalities.

 Tickets